neurogenetics/LRRK2_conditional_v3/README.md

 #### Merge new PC's in R with other phenotype data

 ```
-#combine the eigenvec files for each GWAS
+# Combine the eigenvec files for each GWAS
 cat *NORMAL.eigenvec > NORMAL_PCs.txt
 cat *SPECIAL.eigenvec > SPECIAL_PCs.txt
 cat *CONDI.eigenvec > CONDI_PCs.txt